nhsconnect/prm-gocd-infra/README.md

 Agent's images are built and pushed manually, dockerfiles are versioned at [nhsconnect/prm-docker-gocd-agent](https://github.com/nhsconnect/prm-docker-gocd-agent).

+## Deployment from linux

+From linux (Ubuntu 18.0.4 LTS tested) the network setup is slightly differnt and SSH forwarding does not work out of the box, neither does DNS resolution over VPN.
+Simplest setup is to use direct networking without the tunnel requiring these changes (currently requiring manual change, scripts automated for use on Macs):
+- use `Dojofile-ansible-linux` to fix the DNS
+- instead of `docker.host.internal` use `<gocd env>.gocd.patient-deductions.nhs.uk`
+- don't use the `-p / -P 2222` switches, go direct to SSH port 22

 ## Google Chat notification setup for GoCD
 - `git clone https://github.com/susmithasrimani/gocd-google-chat-build-notifier.git`
 - `cd gocd-google-chat-build-notifier`